spheronFdn/documentations/versioned_docs/version-3.0.0-beta/deployments/get-started.md

 ### Advanced Build Settings

 Build Environment Variables are currently included in Advanced Build Settings.
-During the construction, you can access Spheron environment variables.
+During the construction, you can access Project's environment variables.
 This allows you to adjust behavior based on deploy settings or include information in your repository that you don't want to save, such as API keys.

 You can access the environment variables by following these 2 steps: